 National Commissioner for Communication and Information – Trish Carter

 Trish Carter was the Asia Pacific establishment editor and bureau chief for Al Jazeera.
 She has held senior news and current affairs management positions in New Zealand broadcasting over a career spanning 30 years.
 She has particular expertise in establishing and managing complex media projects and has specialised knowledge in legal, cultural and ethical issues, competitive news formats and team management.

 Special Advisor Youth – Danielle Newton

 Danielle Newton is a University of Auckland scholarship recipient and mentor, currently undertaking her third year of study in a Bachelor of Arts/Bachelor of Science Conjoint, double majoring in Politics and Sociology and Environmental Science and Geography.
 Alongside her studies, Danielle is involved in a range of social justice organisations and youth networks.
 She was the winner of the District 16 (National) and International Recipient of the Zonta Young Women in Public Affairs Award in 2014, and facilitated the Social Development Focus Group in 2015 and Environment Focus Groups at the 2016 Aotearoa Youth Declaration Conference.

 Secretary General – Vicki Soanes

-Communications Advisor – Tania Guenter
+Communications Advisor (part-time) – Tania Guenter

 Youth Reference Group